 Dependency on a drug manifests as a real complication the minute you try to live outside your home country for any period of time beyond your supply of prescription drugs.
 With how regulated and restricted prescription drugs are, it's not a simple matter to get your needed medications in another nation.
 I saw that firsthand when I moved to Costa Rica.
 I was never on medication there myself, but I observed how my fellow American retirees struggled with getting their needed medications.
 Often their drug was simply not available in Costa Rica, so they would resort to mailing it from the US.
 But import restrictions soon prohibited that.
-That's the case here in Germany as well and I imagine in nearly every country these days.
+That's the case here in Germany, as well, and I imagine most countries these days.
 Moving is an anxiety-inducing scenario for anyone dependent on a prescription.

 That's not to say God does not have a solution for this.
 As I covered earlier, I'm convinced that God must provide divine healing for anyone who wishes to obey the command to flee (Rev 18:4), just as he did for Israelites in the exodus from Egypt.
-It's just common sense following the law of where there is commission, there is provision.
+It's just common sense following the rule that "where there is commission there is provision."
 (Just be aware that often the provision does not appear until you start moving in obedience, just like how it went with the exodus from Egypt and the Red Sea parting last minute!)
 Unfortunately, I can point to no prophetic Scripture making an ironclad promise about this.

 When I prayed for confirmation that healing and more specifically restored youth was going to be available to those who flee to Judea, God gave me a dream that did so.
 I still have no Scripture, but what he showed me makes sense and is consistent with how God operates.
 I encourage you to read it and know exactly how and where “advanced healing” will happen if you choose to obey.